Pig3onLord/ezist-theme/README.md

 this is a "theme" that I made
 it's more like a collection of CSS that ended up turning into something kind of okay

 you could technically call this an AMOLED theme I guess
+this is compatible with **no** themes as far as I know

 # screenshots
 ![the main view](screenshots/main-view.png)